topi314/gobin/README.md

   },
   // settings for webhooks, omit to disable
   "webhook": {
-    // webhook retry settings
+    // webhook reqauest timeout
-    "retry": {
+    "timeout": "10s",
-      // how many times to retry a webhook delivery "max": 5,
+    // max number of tries to send a webhook "max_tries": 3,
-      // how long to wait between retries
+    // how long to wait before retrying a webhook "backoff": "1s",
-      "wait": "1m"
-    }
+    // how much the backoff should be increased after each retry "backoff_factor": 2,
+    // max backoff time
+    "max_backoff": "5m"
   }
 }
 ```